Tens Of Thousands Stranded As Bali Volcano Closes Airport

 Flight information boards showed rows of cancelations as tourists arrived at the busy airport expecting to catch flights home.

-Airport spokesman Air Ahsanurrohim said 445 flights were canceled, stranding about 59,000 travellers.
+Airport spokesman Air Ahsanurrohim said 445 flights were canceled, stranding about 59,000 travelers.
 The closure is in effect until Tuesday morning though officials said the situation will be reviewed every six hours.

 Bali is Indonesia's top tourist destination, with its gentle Hindu culture, surf beaches, and lush green interior attracting about five million visitors a year.